 NHMRC asked each Fluoride Reference Group member to document their interests prior to appointment, as part of the process of the establishment of any NHMRC committee.
 Members were asked to consider perceived interests as well as real interests.

 Members were specifically asked to identify, to the best of their ability, interests including:

-- Involvement in the development of guidelines, standards, education material or fact sheets related to fluoride or fluoridation; and
+- involvement in the development of guidelines, standards, education material or fact sheets related to fluoride or fluoridation

 Throughout the project members were required to inform NHMRC of any changes to their interests, and management strategies were put in place as needed.